Build a superior outbound sales strategy with HubSpot and Salesforce

 Outbound success is about consistency.

-HubSpot Sales Hub gives reps sequences that combine email steps, call reminders, and LinkedIn touches to ensure prospects don’t fall by the wayside.
+HubSpot Sales Hub gives reps sequences that combine email steps, call reminders, and LinkedIn touches.

-Once target contacts are identified, you can bulk-enroll them into sequences manually or via workflows.
+Once target contacts are identified, you can bulk-enroll them into sequences to ensure no prospect falls by the wayside.

 The RevOps lens on outbound